 *Note* This course only runs from May - October.

-There are a couple of forms that can be done ahead of time.
-Most important is the medical.
-Go through the medical now and check to see if you need to answer “YES” to any of the questions.
-If so no big deal – you’ll just need to get a doctors’ sign-off before we can let you in the pool.
-The doctors’ note is in the same file as the medical – Just scroll down to the next page.
-Remember IF you answer “YES” to anything in the medical it is COMPULSORY to get a doctors’ note BEFORE getting in the pool.
+Before your Stress & Rescue Diving Course, there is a bit of paperwork you’ll have to fill out.
+This program requires a minimum of 5 distinct forms.
+You can find the forms below and complete them ahead of your pool session, most important is the “SCUBA – MEDICAL FORM“.
+Go through the medical form now and check to see if you need to answer “YES” to any of the questions.
+If so no big deal – you’ll just need to get a doctors’ sign-off before we can let you in the water.
+The doctors’ note is in the additional “PHYSICIAN'S RELEASE” file – along with guidelines for your physician.
+Remember if you answer “YES” to anything in the medical it is NECESSARY to get a doctors’ note BEFORE getting in the water.
+It’s also important to note if a physician's signature is required, only a medical doctor's (MD) signature will be accepted.

-The Stress and Rescue course has an in-water portion that requires a full set of gear.
+The Stress & Rescue Diving course has an in-water portion that requires a full set of gear.
 If you have your own gear, we suggest making plans to carry all of that gear along with you.
+If not, rental equipment can be arranged but MUST be reserved ahead of time.

 If you need to rent any gear other than that listed in the prerequisites, you can do so with us below!
 For anything else check out the our rental page